yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 env[DB_NAME] = $DB_NAME
 ```

-The second option is to pass environment variables from the webserver.
+The second option is to pass environment variables from the web server.
 You can configure this in Caddy using the [`env`](https://caddyserver.com/docs/fastcgi) parameter, in NGINX using [`fastcgi_param`](https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_param), and in apache using [`PassEnv` or `SetEnv`](https://httpd.apache.org/docs/2.4/mod/mod_env.html).

-**Confirm PHP-FPM is not accessible from the internet!** Otherwise anyone can inject environment variables using the same mechanism the web server uses to pass environment variables to your application.
+**Confirm PHP-FPM is not accessible from the internet!** Otherwise, anyone can inject environment variables using the same mechanism the web server uses to pass environment variables to your application.
 Check the [listen.allowed_clients](https://secure.php.net/manual/en/install.fpm.configuration.php#listen-allowed-clients) setting.

 ### .env

 Because setting environment variables is cumbersome the Ruby community came up with the `.env` file convention.
-You declare you environment variables in a file called `.env` at the root of your project, and a library loads all of the environment variables into your application when it boots.
+You declare your environment variables in a file called `.env` at the root of your project, and a library loads all of the environment variables into your application when it boots.

 Originally .env files [weren't meant for production](https://github.com/bkeepers/dotenv#can-i-use-dotenv-in-production).
 It's not very secure to leave all of your secrets in plain text and parsing the file is slow.
 However, it seems to be fairly common.